 Best time to visit: September to November.

 Sometimes a short wander off the beaten path will lead you to the most special sights.
 This little patch of woodlands near Corowa on the Murray River is an ecological wonder that is a real hidden gem.
-Protected since 1999, Redlands Hill Reserve boasts four easy walking trails that will lead you to a number of serene forest scenes (interrupted only by kangaroos hopping past!).
+Protected since 1999, Redlands Hill Reserve boasts a handful of easy walking trails that will lead you to a number of serene forest scenes (interrupted only by kangaroos hopping past!).
 A place where Aboriginal communities have gathered for thousands of years, this grassy hill offers a diversity of plants and berries.
 You’ll see golden wattle in bloom, along with bush peas, native lilies, wedge-leaf hop-bush and plenty of everlasting daisies.

 Toorale National Park and State Conservation Area